mdwhatcott/TicTacToe/README.md

 The CPU agent is implemented using a variation of the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) and will never lose.
 The minimax algorithm is a good choice for situations involving combinatorics.
 It brute forces the situation with the maximum gain and minimum loss.
 It's also the first thing that comes up when you google `tic tac toe ai`...

-In the case of this program the minimax algorithm omits the usual 'depth' parameter.
-This is because tic-tac-toe is limited in depth to just 9 total moves, with the possible space of remaining moves becoming increasingly constrained with each subsequent move.

 To run the game w/ `x` played by computer and `o` by a human:

 ```